 This past year has been one of the biggest adventures of my life.
 It’s held ups and downs, twists and turns, good fortune and unexpected challenges.
 Most of all, it has all revolved around becoming a mom.

 Joy, an emotion that lights up the eyes of a child when they open a gift to find their dreams come true.
 It fills the soul like a warm cup of soup on a winter’s night.
-It switches out wrinkles for smile lines on… Continue Reading “The Writer’s Advent – Joy”
+It switches out wrinkles for smile lines on the eldest person’s face.
+No time is joy more easily come by, nor taken away, as at Christmas.

 The Cottage, a novel by Michael Phillips, is the second book in his Secrets of the Shetlands series.
 The story follows Allonnah “Loni” Ford in her discovery of her past, her identity, and her future.